-You are encouraged to travel to Canada as early as possible after you receive your documents, to avoid the heavily congested travel period in late August and early September.
+We encourage you to travel to Canada as early as possible after you receive your documents to avoid the busy travel period in late August, early September, and in early January.

 If you have applied for a study permit (and work permit, if applicable) and have not yet received your visa and/or letter of introduction, do not travel to Canada until you have received these documents.
 Be sure to review all your documentation and ensure your information is correct before travelling.
 If not, please contact Immigration, Refugees and Citizenship Canada.

-Have in your possession all of the documentary requirements before you travel to Canada.
+Have in your possession all of the documents required before you travel to Canada.
 Do not place any of these documents in your checked luggage.

-- have a valid travel document, such as a passport
+- a valid travel document, such as a passport

-- have a copy of a valid letter of acceptance from your school
+- a copy of a valid letter of acceptance from your school

-- have proof of funds to support your stay in Canada
+- proof of funds to support your stay in Canada

-- have no criminal or immigration-related convictions (unless pardon has been granted or deemed rehabilitated)
+- no criminal or immigration-related convictions (unless pardon has been granted or deemed rehabilitated)

 - valid immigration medical exam results, if applicable (find out if you need a medical exam) and be in good health

-If you are not in possession of the documentary requirements, you may experience delays during immigration processing and/or you may be refused entry.
+If you do not have all of these documents, you may experience delays during the immigration processing and/or you may be refused entry.

 What to expect when you arrive in Canada

-Expect to be referred to an immigration office for the processing of your study permit.
-Some airports may have a special processing area for international students arriving in Canada.
-Please watch for any signage that may be directing you to this designated processing area.
+A border services officer (BSO) will direct you to where you need to go to complete your study permit application.
+Some airports have a special processing area for international students arriving in Canada.
+Please watch for signage that may be directing you to this designated area.

-© Her Majesty the Queen in Right of Canada, as represented by the Minister of Public Safety and Emergency Preparedness, 2022
+© His Majesty the King in Right of Canada, as represented by the Minister of Public Safety, 2023

 Catalogue No. PS38-122/2022E-PDF, ISBN No. 978-0-660-45088-9